-“As an opera student at McGill University in Montreal, Mary Alouette AKA Alarke developed an interest that didn’t necessarily correspond to her studies: electronic music.
-It took moving to Brooklyn and embarking on a career as a gypsy jazz singer to finally bring electronica into the mix…” – The Washington Post
+“As an opera student at McGill University in Montreal, Mary Alouette [ALARKE] developed an interest that didn’t necessarily correspond to her studies: electronic music.
+It took moving to Brooklyn and embarking on a career as a gypsy jazz singer to finally bring electronica into the mix…”

-New York City-based art pop singer and songwriter Alarke is an uncommon display of passion and innovation at every turn.
+New York City-based art pop singer and songwriter Alarke (also known as Mary Alouette) is an uncommon display of passion and innovation at every turn.
 Fans describe her as “the alternative Björk” and compare her also to Lorde, Grimes, and Joanna Newsom.

 Her debut self-released EP Midas (2012) under the name Mary Alouette received critical acclaim, landing her New Artist of the Year and Best Debut Album with the Washington Area Music Association.
 Her song “O, Be I Your Bluebird” placed as a finalist in the Mid-Atlantic Songwriting Competition.